finos/htc-grid/docs/workshop/content/20_deploy_htc/30_configure_your_workspace/_index.en.md

 ## Configuring Workspaces credentials

+Disabling Cloud9 managed credentials can be achieved using the following point and click steps, or running the command further below.

 - Return to your workspace and click the sprocket, or launch a new tab to open the Preferences tab
 - Select **AWS SETTINGS**
 - Turn off **AWS managed temporary credentials**